aspyrx/upload-server/README.md

-text-upload-server
+upload-server
 ==================

-A quick-and-dirty server in Go that accepts and saves text file uploads.
+A quick-and-dirty server in Go that accepts and saves file uploads.